By Clarence Fanto, Special to The Eagle

 n Berkshire Mountain Lodge, 140 rooms on Dan Fox Drive in Pittsfield, formerly the Patriot Suites.
 Soon to reopen following major renovations, with 140 suites available for time-share customers.

 n Courtyard by Marriott, 92 rooms, now relocated to a portion of the Brushwood Farms property across from the Lenox Commons mixed-use complex.
-The project, facing delays posed by a quixotic challenge from environmentalists, abandoned its Dan Fox Drive location in favor of a site that needs zoning board permits but may have a smooth ride since it’s in an area ideal for development.

 n Spring Lawn Resort, an ambitious 94-room project next to Shakespeare & Company in Lenox that has just won a favorable recommendation from the town’s Planning Board and now must navigate a more complex route through the Zoning Board of Appeals.